Uniswap/interface/README.md

 - modify src/state/lists/actions.ts getTokenList() to construct the data structure returned from https://unpkg.com/@uniswap/default-token-list@latest/uniswap-default.tokenlist.json

 - modify src/state/lists/hooks.ts listToTokenMap() to build a TokenInfo object based of Roll's json response, allowing the instantiation of a WrappedTokenInfo class

+- Update favicon to Roll logo

+- Update header `src/components/Header/index.tsx` to use roll header and link to tryroll.com